The directors of Robertson & Hindmarsh Pty Ltd are Scott Robertson and Jan Robertson.

 Jan Robertson holds the degree of Bachelor of Architecture (Honors), from the University of New South Wales, an Honors Certificate of Horticulture from the Ryde School of Horticulture and a Graduate Diploma in Environmental Studies from Macquarie University, Sydney.

-Jan is a member of the National Trust of Australia (NSW), the Australian Institute of Landscape Designers and Managers and the Australian Garden History Society.
+Jan is a member of the National Trust of Australia (NSW) and the Australian Garden History Society.
 Jan is a Fellow of the Australian Institute of Architects.